Very often, a GTA condo listing will boast about the various “amenities” located within the condo building you are considering.

 4. Front Desk Staff or Concierge Security

-This is one of the most important amenities in any condo building!
+This is one of the most important amenities in any condo building.
 A concierge can attend to your needs and concerns as a resident, and help you out with using the other services (like booking multi-purpose rooms and guest suites, for example).
 Furthermore, and perhaps most importantly, they are a set of eyes and ears on everyone walking into or accessing the condominium.
 They monitor the security system and cameras, keep an eye out for suspicious activity, investigate fire alarms, and help ensure everyone’s safety in the event of a real emergency.
 Most modern condos come with concierge security, providing added peace of mind and safety for residents.

 5. Guest Suites

-Guest suites are one of the more understated, yet useful, amenities of modern condominiums.
+Guest suites are one of the more understated, yet useful, amenities in modern condominiums.
 These are fully furnished suites maintained by the condominium that may be rented out on a per night basis by the guests of residents.
 This is perfect for visiting family members, friends staying overnight, or any other situation where it is more convenient to have your guest near you rather than staying at a more expensive nearby hotel.

 6. Visitor Parking